godotengine/godot-docs/learning/step_by_step/scripting.rst

 GDScript
 --------

-:ref:`doc_gdscript` is a dynamically typed scripting language to fit inside Godot.
+:ref:`doc_gdscript` is a dynamically-typed scripting language designed to fit inside Godot.
 It was designed with the following goals:

 -  First and most importantly, making it simple, familiar and as easy to learn as possible.